juiceinc/recipe/docs/concepts/from_config.rst

        - 'quarter' (round to the nearest quarter for dates)
        - 'age' (calculate age based on a date and the current date)
        - 'none' (perform no aggregation)
+       - 'median' (calculate the median value, note: this aggregation is not available on all databases).
+       - 'percentile[1,5,10,25,50,75,90,95,99]' (calculate the nth percentile value where higher values correspond to higher percentiles, note: this aggregation is not available on all databases).
+       - '-percentile[1,5,10,25,50,75,90,95,99]' (calculate the nth percentile value where lower values correspond to higher percentiles, note: this aggregation is not available on all databases).

    * - condition
      - optional